NS2CDT/ns2_beta/README.md

 ## Recent
 - 17/4/2020
     - Fixed Gorge webs only cloaking from one endpoint.
 Will now use the shortest distance of both endpoints and midpoint.
+    - Mines now only are revealed on the map for aliens when they are parasited or in combat.
 - 14/4/2020
     - Gorge webs now properly have multiple "charges", so that marines can be webbed from them multiple times.
 When 0 charges are reached the web dies.
     - Changed gorge web full visibility distance to 5 meters.